-We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials, build manufacturing capacity and expand into additional therapeutic areas.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials, scale or build manufacturing capacity and expand into additional therapeutic areas.

-We expect that our existing cash and cash equivalents as of March 31, 2022 will enable us to fund our planned operating expenses and capital expenditure requirements into the third quarter of 2022.
+Based on our current operating plans, we expect that our existing cash and cash equivalents as of September 30, 2022 will be sufficient to enable us to fund operating expenses and capital expenditure requirements late into the second quarter of 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- · the progress and results of any ongoing and future clinical trials; - · the cost of manufacturing clinical supplies of our product candidates, including EDP1815 and EDP2939; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for any other future product candidates: - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution for any of our product candidates for which we receive marketing approval; - · the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - · the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.
+- the progress and results of any ongoing and future clinical trials; - the cost of manufacturing clinical supplies of our product candidates, including EDP1815 and EDP2939; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for any other future product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to refinance our existing debt and to do so on acceptable terms; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.

 Any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
 In addition, we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
-Additionally, market volatility resulting from the COVID-19 pandemic or other factors could also adversely impact our ability to access capital as and when needed.
+Additionally, market volatility resulting from the COVID-19 pandemic and global economic factors, including rising interest and inflation rates, could also adversely impact our ability to access capital as and when needed.
 Moreover, the terms of any financing may adversely affect the holdings or the rights of our stockholders and the issuance of additional securities by us, whether equity or debt, or the possibility of such issuance, may cause the market price of our shares to decline.
 The sale of additional equity, including any shares subject to warrants that we have previously issued or may in the future issue, or of convertible securities, would dilute all of our stockholders.
-The occurrence of additional indebtedness could result in increased fixed payment obligations and we may be required to agree to certain restrictive covenants such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
+The occurrence of additional indebtedness could result in increased fixed payment obligations, and we may be required to agree to certain restrictive covenants such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 We could also be required to seek funds through arrangements with collaborators or others at an earlier stage than otherwise would be desirable and we may be required to relinquish rights to some of our technologies or product candidates or otherwise agree to terms unfavorable to us, any of which may have a material adverse effect on our business, operating results and prospects.